 Spend the morning viewing the enigmatic ranks of the life-sized Terracotta Warriors.
 The Museum of the Terracotta Warriors and Horses is located approximately a 1-hour drive outside of Xian.
 From the bus park to the museum entrance there is a 15-minute walk.

 There are electric carts offered by private vendors which can be organised at your own cost.
 There is no electric cart available for the return from the museum exit to the bus park.

 Within the museum area the warriors can be seen in three different 'pits', which are active archaeological digs.
-The site is large and will take about 2 1⁄2 hours to explore.
+The site is large and will take about 2 and a half hours to explore.
 After this, visit the Xian Art Ceramics and Lacquer Exhibition Workshop to see smaller models of the warriors being made.

-Later, stroll on the beautifully preserved 14th century city walls that enclose Xian's old town.
-The local guide will give you time to explore the ancient city walls at your own pace.
-There are options here to hire a bicycle or an electric cart to drive along the length of the wall.
-These are offered by private vendors and can be organised at your own expense.
-This evening, there is an optional night city tour of Xian (payable locally, time permitting).
+Later, stroll on the beautifully preserved 14th century city walls that enclose Xian's old town where your local guide will give you time to explore the ancient city walls at your own pace.
+Stop by a local brewery for a refreshing beer tasting, where you can learn about the brewing process and sample a selection of local brews (non-alcoholic drinks are available).

+This evening, there is an optional night tour to Tang Ever-bright City (payable locally, time permitting).